JeffreyyyyO/NETWORKWALKS-B083-WK1-PM1-CYBERSECURITY-LAB-SETUP/README.md

 - Exploitation practice
 - Security-tool experimentation

-**Important:** This laboratory must only be used for systems that you own or have explicit permission to test.
-Do not use the lab or its tools to attack unauthorized systems.
+**Important:** This laboratory will only be used for systems that I own or have explicit permission to test.
+I will not use the lab or its tools to attack unauthorized systems.

 ---